acsandmann/rift/README.md

 > Issues and PRs are very welcome.

 ## Motivation
 Aerospace worked well for me, but I missed animations and the ability to use fullscreen on one display while working on the other.
-I also prefer leveraging private/undocumented API's as they tend to be more reliable (due to the os being built on them, as well as all the public api's) and performant.
+I also prefer leveraging private/undocumented APIs as they tend to be more reliable (due to the OS being built on them and all the public APIs) and performant.
 <sup><sup>for more on why rift exists and what rift thrives to do, see the [manifesto](manifesto.md)</sup></sup>